A batter strikes at the ball as the wicketkeeper, fielder, non-striker, and bowler react. (Bahnfrend / Creative Commons BY-SA)

 Conclusion

 That’s all you need to follow and enjoy a cricket match!
-All that’s left to learn is a few bits of jargon, the names of the players, and the details of whatever tournament or competition you want to follow.
+All that’s left to learn is some jargon, the names of the players, and the details of whatever tournament or competition you want to follow.
 You’ll pick up all of those as you go.

 Some tournaments worth following are: